-In the UC San Francisco lab of Esteban González Burchard, MD, MPH, research focuses on the interplay between genes and their social and physical environments to determine the root causes of asthma health disparities among different populations locally and globally.
+In the UC San Francisco lab of Esteban González Burchard, MD, MPH (UCSF Asthma Collaboratory), research focuses on the interplay between genes and their social and physical environments to determine the root causes of asthma health disparities among different populations locally and globally.
 Our work is based on the belief that if we can understand the root causes of asthma at the genetic, social, and physical environmental levels, we can develop novel therapies and targeted public health interventions to improve asthma outcomes and reduce the risk of developing asthma.

-The environment: We use state-of-the art geocoded measures of air pollution and other neighborhood characteristics as well as biomarkers of environmental exposures to identify populations at increased risk for asthma and potential targets for public health interventions.
+The environment: We use state-of-the-art geocoded measures of air pollution and other neighborhood characteristics as well as biomarkers of environmental exposures to identify populations at increased risk for asthma and potential targets for public health interventions.

 There have been tremendous advances in modern genetics.
 Unfortunately, 96% of all modern genetic studies have been performed in populations of European origin.
 As a global community, we are missing out on the tremendous genetic diversity that exists throughout the world.

-The Burchard Lab bridges two departments from two separate schools: the Department of Bioengineering and Therapeutic Sciences (Schools of Pharmacy and Medicine) and the Department of Medicine (School of Medicine).
+The UCSF Asthma Collaboratory bridges two departments from two separate schools: the Department of Bioengineering and Therapeutic Sciences (Schools of Pharmacy and Medicine) and the Department of Medicine (School of Medicine).
 This transdisciplinary position leverages the best of both schools—exploring biology and applying research discoveries to support the creation of new, more efficient and effective therapeutics.
 The spirit of collaboration that created this novel bridge typifies the entire UCSF research enterprise, which is a leader in engaging scientists across fields to explore research questions from out-of-the-box perspectives.

 Effective asthma research must be translational.
 UCSF’s health sciences research agenda encompasses both basic science research and translational research.

-Research in the Burchard Lab is translational and aims to rapidly incorporate the latest discoveries from the lab bench into treatment at the bedside.
+Research in the UCSF Asthma Collaboratory is translational and aims to rapidly incorporate the latest discoveries from the lab bench into treatment at the bedside.
 The environment of UCSF facilitates our translational work.
 UCSF is home to the federally funded Clinical and Translational Science Institute, which provides infrastructure, services, and training to support clinical and translational science.
 As a graduate health sciences campus, UCSF focuses solely and intensely on health.
 It is home to the UCSF Medical Center and its hospitals and ambulatory care clinics, and it integrates its patient care mission with its research and education missions.

 Esteban González Burchard, MD, MPH, directs the lab, which is located within the UCSF Lung Biology Center and affiliated with the UCSF Institute for Human Genetics.
 His research applies state-of-the-art advances in genetics toward large, racially/ethnically diverse populations of children to understand the root causes of asthma disparities, with the goal of creating novel therapies and identifying targets for public health interventions.
-Burchard is the author of more than 180 peer-reviewed articles, and his work has been featured at the American Museum of Natural History in New York City and the Smithsonian Institution National Museum of Natural History in Washington, D.C.
+Burchard is the author of more than 300 peer-reviewed articles, and his work has been featured at the American Museum of Natural History in New York City and the Smithsonian Institution National Museum of Natural History in Washington, D.C.

 Our goal is to be among the best and most respected in understanding the effects of genetic, environmental, and social determinants of health and drug response.
 Specifically, we identify novel risk factors for asthma, then assess whether they may be generalized across all populations.
 We also identify risk factors associated with poor drug response to improve therapies for all populations.
 We collaborate with other researchers and share our results and strengths.
 We are recognized for being collaborative.
 We believe in hard work and conviction and in the know-how that runs deep in each of us.
-To achieve our goals, we embrace three attributes:
+To achieve our goals, we embrace a THINK BIG approach.